Grid

 <div class="item-third start-first">3</div>

-Automatic Grids
+</div>Automatic Grids

-class creates a grid layout where the column size is automatically calculated based on the content in your grid.
+The .grid-auto class creates a grid layout where the column size is automatically calculated based on the content in your grid.
 Items automatically wrap onto the next row as needed.

-layout, every item is the same size.
+Unlike the .cluster layout, every item is the same size.

 <div class="grid-auto">